INVESTMENTS in general, with specific expertise in the following:

 Regular presenter at investment industry conferences (see cv, file linked)

-Member of various advisory bodies: ASIC Consultative Panel; Super Consumers Australia Research Committee; Salvation Army Investment Advisory Board; Atlas Infrastructure Investment Governance and Macro Advisory Boards; Brandes Institute Asia-Pacific Advisory Board.
+Member of various advisory bodies: ASIC Consultative Panel; Super Consumers Australia Research Committee; Salvation Army Investment Advisory Board; Atlas Infrastructure Investment Governance and Macro Advisory Boards; Brandes Institute Asia-Pacific Advisory Board; Financial Management Association of Australia (ANU representative on the Board)

 FINM3009/FINM6009 Student Managed Fund